-- Does not adversely impact the future growth of farming enterprises through non-agricultural land uses and subdivisions
+- Does not adversely impact the future growth of farming enterprises through non-agricultural land uses (including dwellings not used in conjunction with agriculture) and fragmentation by subdivisions